What to do When You Get Mac’s Spinning Rainbow Wheel

 First, you want to ensure your Mac has enough memory and enough free space.
 You might be surprised by how much memory is taken up by files you don’t need or operations you don’t run.
 Clean up your computer regularly with a program such as Clean My Mac 3.
 It’s similar to a maid who cleans the back of your closet — that place you stuffed items and forgot about.
 It also ensures that files and folders you do want to keep are properly set up.

 Move major files or folders you don’t use every day to an external hard drive.
-I store all of my RAW photo files on an external hard drive.
+I store all of my RAW photo files on a Western Digital external hard drive.
 I need them for the foreseeable future, but I only access them once or twice a week and I can easily grab my hard drive for this work.

-Restart or shutdown your computer every once in awhile.
+Restart or shutdown your computer regularly.
 These machines are designed to run 24/7, but they still like a refresh every now and then.
 Turn off your computer completely before going to bed once a week.